 French on Campus

 The university’s world languages department and students of Le Club de Français sponsor cultural events throughout the year, including French cooking classes (galette des Rois, crepes, bûche de Noel, etc.), French film festivals, pétanque tournaments and French cultural field trips to Portland, which, on one occasion, included meeting with French basketball players Nicolas Batum and Tony Parker.

-Request information about the French minor at George Fox University or apply now to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.
+Request more information about the french minor at George Fox University or schedule a visit to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.